|

 It requires NCN to invest $1 million immediately.
 At the end of the six- year construction period - likely about 2012 - NCN will then have to come up with the rest of the money it wants to invest.

 In a letter to the editor in the Winnipeg Free Press, Carol Kobliski, Spokesperson for the Justice Seekers of Nelson House criticized Manitoba Hydro and the Manitoba government for only printing 300 copies of the Wuskwatim project development agreement for over 4,000 Nisichawayasihk Cree Nation members to review.
 (These were not available until almost a month after the announcement of the referendum date.)
 Ms. Kobliski points out that with inflation, cost to build Wuskwatim will rise.
-As a partner, NCN will have to cover its debt and no one else will guarantee NCN debt payments, while the Manitoba government and taxpayers will cover Manitoba Hydro's debt.
+As a partner, NCN will have to cover its debt and no one will guarantee NCN debt payments, while the Manitoba government and taxpayers will cover Manitoba Hydro's debt.

 Sources: Nisichawayasihk Cree Nation, Winnipeg Free Press